 "Another household item that needs regular checking for replacement is dishwashers," Le said.
 "They can actually last from about eight to 10 years, but when it stops functioning as it should, that's when it must be replaced with a new one.
 The major sign it needs replacing is when the dishes don't come out hot right after the finished cycle.
 A dishwasher that doesn't get hot enough means lingering bacteria."
 The average cost for a dishwasher is $400-$700.

 "Since safety is a priority in the household, it is highly recommended that you have a fire extinguisher," said Le.
 "The needle must be checked monthly to make sure it is in the green range on the gauge.
 This means that it can properly work in case of fire.
-A fire extinguisher ranges from $27 to $380 per unit."
+A multi-use fire extinguisher ranges from $35 to $75 per unit."

 Your mattress is another household item that needs to be replaced regularly -- about every seven to 10 years, according to Christina Heiser, senior content manager at Saatva, a luxury mattress and bedding company.